vmsnivas/stats/README.md

 		- [ ] Automating Jenkins with Groovy
 		- [ ] Building a Modern CI/CD Pipeline with Jenkins
 		- [ ] Using Jenknis X for Cloud-Native CI/CD

+# Achieved in 2021
+- [x] Getting Started with Jenkins
+- [x] Using and Managing Jenkins Plugins
+- [x] Using Declarative Jenkins Pipelines
+- [x] Building and Using a Multi-Node Jenkins Farm

+# Achieved in 2022
+- [x] AWS Certified Cloud Practitioner (CLF-C01)